anko/objerve/readme.markdown

 ## `objerve.addListener(obj, path, callback)`

-The path can contain `objerve.each`, which will call the callback for every key of an Object or Array at that position.
-The keys it sees are the same set as `Object.getOwnPropertyNames` can see; no `Symbol`s or inherited properties.
+The path can contain `objerve.each`, which will match any Array index at that position.

 Some notes on the order listeners are called: